Explore Hay-on-Wye

 Frequently asked questions

-The Town of Books (more secondhand bookshops per person than anywhere on earth), the Hay Festival (the world's greatest literary festival), Richard Booth's self-declared Kingdom of Hay, and a small Welsh border town of extraordinary literary significance Roam surfaces the hidden gems that make Hay-on-Wye worth exploring.
+Hay-on-Wye is a place in Brecon Beacons known for the Town of Books (more secondhand bookshops per person than anywhere on earth), the Hay Festival (the world's greatest literary festival), Richard Booth's self-declared Kingdom of Hay, and a small Welsh border town of extraordinary literary significance.
+Richard Booth opened Hay's first secondhand bookshop in 1961.
+The population is around 1,800.

-Yes — Roam is live in Hay-on-Wye and across Powys.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Hay-on-Wye and across Brecon Beacons.
+It is available on iOS and Android.